 In terms of transformative justice, this is most obviously problematic because most of the resources that would underpin a redistributive or welfarist approach to justice are employed in servicing patronage and clietelist practices.
 The tendency of elites to coalesce around a politics of stability instead of transformation also has other harmful knock-on effects that can stymie a transformative agenda.
-The manageable instability of elite settlements fosters short-term horizons as leaders try to maximise returns in the short-term over longer-term investment in infrastructure or people – it is more important to accommodate elite factions than to stimulate the sort of growth that conduces to structural reform (Di John, 2010: 24).
-Elites are seldom able to commit to singularly normative goals because maintaining the informal settlement usually means responding to elites and ignoring the needs of the masses.
+The manageable instability of elite settlements fosters short-term horizons as leaders try to maximise immediate returns over longer-term investment in infrastructure or people – it is more important to accommodate elite factions than to stimulate the sort of growth that conduces to structural reform (Di John, 2010: 24).
+Elites are seldom able to commit to singularly normative goals because maintaining the informal settlement usually means responding to elites and ignoring the needs of the masses (Brinkerhoff and Goldsmith, 2002: 9).

-The negative aspects of ad hoc governance are well-known: procedures lack openness and clarity, officials are not publicly accountable for their actions and therefore government is indifferent to citizen demands and the need for public goods, public investment priorities are distorted, and so on…..
-The subordinate party, the client, may be taken advantage of or harmed in various ways, and large segments of society may suffer by being left out of these transactions altogether.
-(Brinkerhoff and Goldsmith, 2002: 9).

 When we speak of transformative justice, we do so in an environment where domestic elites have a monopoly on power and where they have compelling reasons to promote short-term security over long-term development or transformation.
 Analysis of elites makes clear that their economic interests are born more out of issues of culture in under-institutionalised polities and the need for security than simple greed or familiar models of capitalist accumulation as the critical TJ literature implies.
 Even so, the pressures on them to adopt pro-poor policies are negligible.
 There are few obvious points where changing opportunity structures can influence or force formerly mobilised elites to prefer broad-based public goods provision to narrow patronage distribution or rent-seeking.
 Some do, however, exist.

 Developmental and Redistributive Functions of Elites

-Elites can fulfill constructive redistributivist or welfarist roles in post-conflict societies.
+Elites can fulfil constructive redistributivist or welfarist roles in post-conflict societies.
 If they did not, then those top-down progressive policies we occasionally see in transitions like progressive taxation, quotas for employment or education, regional investment programmes or anti-discrimination legislation would be impossibilities, as opposed to rarities.
 Scholars in the transformative turn are blind to the possibilities for this (like the aforementioned land reform in Colombia) if their conceptualisation of elites remains uniformly pejorative and homogenised.
 Two possibilities in particular are worth considering.
 The first responds to the homogeneity question – while critical TJ discourse treats elites as an inherently interconnected and interchangeable oligarchy, this obscures divisions between them that are productive of transformative or reformist impulses.
 The second builds on this and addresses the pejorativeness question to assert the malleability of elite incentives given their reliance on the provision of at least some social goods to maintain their status.